Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 template: code-scanner

-In order to easily receive keyboard input from a user, a Java program must import `java.util.Scanner`.
+To receive keyboard input from a user, a Java program must import `java.util.Scanner`.

 ```java
 import java.util.Scanner; // a predefined Java library for keyboard input